 Treating epilepsy can be challenging since each child responds differently to various kinds of treatment.
 For some, medication is effective; others find seizure relief through a ketogenic diet; and others eventually need surgery to achieve seizure freedom.
 Our team will help your family understand the treatment options and what might work best for your child.

-Our multidisciplinary team includes a clinical pharmacist with extensive knowledge and experience in treating children with epilepsy.
+Our team includes a clinical pharmacist with extensive knowledge and experience in using medication to treat children with epilepsy.

 Specialized diets can help some children achieve seizure control when anti-seizure medications are not effective.